studieverenigingid/i.d-Website/CONTRIBUTING.md

 3. Don’t use prefixes, we have autoprefixer
 4. Use 0, not none
 5. One selector per line
-6. Use BEM (Block, Element, Modifier) – example: `.btn` defines the precense of a shadow, the font, etc., `.btn--default` defines the colours for the default button, `btn--education` the colours for the button when used in an education context (for example in the onderwijsbriefje), `.btn__icon` defines the
+6. Use BEM (Block, Element, Modifier) – example: `.btn` defines the presence of a shadow, the font, etc., `.btn--default` defines the colours for the default button, `btn--education` the colours for the button when used in an education context (for example in the onderwijsbriefje), `.btn__icon` defines the